 Type 1 diabetes typically occurs in children but may start at any age.
 The risk factors in children include genetics and family history.
 Specific genes show an increased risk of type 1 diabetes, and people with a sibling or parent with the disease have an increased risk of being affected.

 What are the symptoms associated with type 1 diabetes?

 Symptoms of TD1 in children develop quickly and may include severe hunger, possible bedwetting, frequent urination, blurry vision, unexplained weight loss, fatigue, increased thirst, and urination.

 How can parents help their child with TD1?

 Caring for a child affected by TD1 involves giving them insulin injections, serving healthy meals, and monitoring and treating hyperglycaemia.
 You will need a team of health care professionals, including a primary care doctor, dentist, optometrist, pharmacist, registered dietitian or nutritionist, podiatrist, and diabetes educator.
 You should maintain contact with your child’s team since they understand the treatment plan and can help keep your child healthy.

 You should take your child to see a doctor if you notice symptoms of type 1 diabetes.
 The doctor will order a blood test and may test the blood for autoantibodies.
 The autoantibodies test will indicate if your child’s body is attacking itself, a feature often found with type 1 diabetes.

 With the right health care team and proper treatment, you can manage type 1 diabetes, so your child can enjoy a healthy life.
-Find Yello has listings for doctors and other healthcare professionals, so scroll through the pages of this book for the services you need.
+Our Yello directory has listings for doctors and other healthcare professionals, so scroll through the pages of this book for the services you need.

 Sources: Mayo Clinic, WebMD, Cleveland Clinic, CDC, and Medical News Today.